jankotek/mapdb-site/index.rst

 Finally last option is to `contact me directly <mailto:jan(at)kotek.net>`_.
 Unless you mark your mail as private, I reserve right to forward technical questions and answers into mailing-list.

 I usually respond to non-paying users within a few days.
-Contact me if you need more direct support or consultation.
+Paid support and consulting is provided by `CodeFutures <http://codefutures.com/mapdb>`__ (or contact me directly).